liemwellys/LinearDiscriminantAnalysis-R-FromScratch/README.md

-# Linear Discriminant Analysis Dimensionsionality Reduction Code From Scratch using R programming language
+# Linear Discriminant Analysis Dimensionality Reduction Code From Scratch using R programming language
-Linear Discriminant Analysis code from scratch using R programming language
+Linear Discriminant Analysis code from scratch using R programming language.
+This code is written for dimensionality reduction in binary class data.

 ## Required Packages
 `matlib`<br>